MahmoudSherif/study-partner-mobile/src/prd.md

 - **Why it matters**: Transforms raw study data into actionable insights for optimization
 - **Success criteria**: Charts accurately reflect study patterns and help identify trends

-### Subject-Specific Charts (New)
+### Subject-Specific Target Tracking (New)
-- **What it does**: Individual progress tracking for each subject with weekly/monthly trends, comparison views, and performance insights
+- **What it does**: Allows users to set daily and weekly study targets for each subject, with progress tracking and smart notifications when falling behind goals
-- **Why it matters**: Helps students understand which subjects need more attention and track improvement over time
+- **Why it matters**: Provides structured goal-setting and accountability to improve study consistency and prevent procrastination
-- **Success criteria**: Subject-specific data displays accurately and provides meaningful insights
+- **Success criteria**: Target setting is intuitive, progress is accurately tracked, and notifications help users stay on track without being intrusive

 ### Achievement System
 - **What it does**: Rewards study milestones and consistency